Just-Koby/Just-Koby/README.md

 • This github is made specifically for my fictkin Koby.

+• I can get really clingy to you if we're close so please tell me if you're uncomfortable, PLEASE.
+I want to make sure you're comfortable around me :(

 • Import info: If you see this github in my ponytown profile whisper me first before approaching, it's either im sensitive at the moment or im using it for fun ^-^

-• I get clingy when I'm close to you but if you're uncomfy just tell me

 # Other info!!